Certificates are the backbone of tracking Worker compliance in Workhub. Uploading a Certificate is a simple process once you know the steps!

 After submitting your Certificate, you can see two different messages, and those messages depend on the settings chosen by your administrator.

-Waiting for Approval can be seen in Certificates once you have submitted a Certificate file but an administrator still needs to review your submission.
+Pending Approval can be seen in Certificates once you have submitted a Certificate file but an administrator still needs to review your submission.
 Once an administrator with your organization has approved your submission, the listing will change to show Current.
-The Waiting for Approval message will look like this:
+The Pending Approval message will look like this:

-Current can be seen in Certificates that have either been automatically approved by Workhub (this is a setting administrators can choose for Certificate submissions) or have been approved by administrators.
-If the Certificate has an expiration date associated with it, the message will include "Current until (date)".
-The Current message will look like this:
+Approved can be seen in Certificates that have either been automatically approved by Workhub (this is a setting administrators can choose for Certificate submissions) or have been approved by administrators.
+If the Certificate has an expiration date associated with it, the message will include "Expiry (date)".
+The Approved message will look like this:

 Admin Rejection of Certificate